 - Adhesive: Watercolor paper is textured – so I recommend using a really strong adhesive.
 I use either Be Creative Tape or ATG tape in generous quantity – and the Be Creative tape is by far stickier and more permanent.
 For extra flattening, adhere watercolor paper onto a base piece of cardstock, then attach that cardstock with any of your favorite regular adhesives.
 Both foam tape and Xtreme tabs are sticky enough for watercolor paper.

-- Ink: If you’re just stamping on top of pre-painted paper and don’t need to add water, use any ink.
-But below are some ink options if you want to be able to watercolor stamped images.
+- Ink: If you’re just stamping on top of pre-painted paper and don’t need to add any more water, you can use any ink.
+It’s only BEFORE painting that you need to be sure it’s waterproof ink.

-- Embossing: Be sure to use a powder tool to prepare your watercolor paper for embossing.
+- Embossing: Be sure to use a powder tool to prepare your watercolored paper for embossing.
 This removes the static from the paper so when you shake on the powder, it’s less likely to stick.
-(Use Versamark for embossing.)